HumphreyBoaGart/dotfiles/README.md

 `config-double` is my (unfinished) expansion that moves notifications and the system tray to an additional top bar, and pulls in [wttrbar](https://github.com/bjesus/wttrbar) for good measure.
 The blank spot on the left of the top bar is for an RSS headline ticker, which is the last missing puzzle piece of this environment.

+### Alternate Themes

+There is a similar dark theme in here - winter stream - for both Sway and Waybar.
+In the Sway config file, uncomment lines 43, 44 & 57, and comment out lines 46, 47 & 58.

+In the Waybar config directory is an alternate style file: `style-winter.css`.
+Just rename that to `style.css`.

+Lines 49 & 50 in the Sway config are a more neutral set of colors.

 ### Twin Application Launchers

 This uses both **wofi** and **bemenu** for application launchers. `Mod+Space` opens Wofi, which is the normal launcher. `Mod+Shift+Space` opens bemenu, which opens the selected app in a terminal window (which is very useful for working with some terminal apps, and even debugging GUI apps).